nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

 <div align="center">“<b>The</b> central character <b>in the</b> series <b>is</b> Harry Potter, <b>a</b> boy <b>who</b> lives <b>in the</b> fictional town <b>of</b> Little Whinging, Surrey <b>with his</b> aunt, uncle, <b>and</b> cousin.”</div>

 Out of the 27 words in the sentences, 12 of them are stopwords (bolded above).
-That’s almost half of the words that essentially add no meaning to the sentence!
+That’s almost half (!!!) of the words that essentially add no meaning to the sentence!

 What we’ll do to overcome this is create “sentences” from our extracted keyphrases; i.e. stringing together all of the keyphrases for a given entry.
 This will emphasize the meaningful bits in it and de-emphasize the not-so-meaningful ones.
 Let’s use a shorter example; the sentence:

-<div align="center">“There is a big black cat”</div>
+<div align="center">“There is a big black cat.”</div>

  gets the keyphrases:

 <div align="center">“big black cat”, “black cat”</div><br>

 when passed in to our `get_keyphrases` function above.
 The joined “sentence” would then become “big black cat black cat,” essentially boiling the sentence down into its core meaning.
 We will use this for our projections.
-The below code will print an example from our dataset.
+The below code will print an example from our dataset:

 	extracted_phrases_joined = [" ".join(phrase) for phrase in extracted_phrases]
     print("SAMPLE ORIGINAL SENTENCE: ", data_formatted[0])